TomMannion/Coffee_app/README.md

 ### :dart: Features

-- Feature 1
+- Filter by important details to find the perfect recipe
-- Feature 2
+- Add your own recipes
-- Feature 3
+- Mobile friendly

 <!-- Color Reference -->